soccerGB/MSIExperiment/Readme.md

 Here is the operation sequence:

+   1. Build and launch MSIServiceClient container image.

+      MSIClientContainer\docker build -t MSIServiceContainer .

-   1. Build and run the MSIServiceClient container image with the following new route added into its routing table as part of the container startup sequence
+         Inside the image, the following new route added into its routing table as part of the container startup sequence.
+         This is needed for enabling accessing MSI from inside the MSIServiceClient container

          New-NetRoute –DestinationPrefix "169.254.169.254/32" –InterfaceIndex $ifIndex –NextHop $gatewayIP

       Launch the proxycontainer with MSIServiceClient as its label docker run -it --label  MSIServiceClient MSIServiceClientImageName

    2. Build and launch the Proxycontainer with MSIProxyContainer as its label